johnthepink/meteor-launch/docs/README.md

 ### mobile-config.js

 A `mobile-config.js` is needed in order to target Cordova in a Meteor project.
 It would be a good idea to set this up if you haven't already.
 [Here](https://github.com/NewSpring/launch-todos-example/blob/master/mobile-config.js) is an example from a sample project.
-More info is availabe in the [Meteor docs](https://docs.meteor.com/api/mobile-config.html).
+More info is available in the [Meteor docs](https://docs.meteor.com/api/mobile-config.html).

 ```javascript
 App.info({